-In Arizona, there are about 20 different species of cockroach.
-Many of these cockroach species live mainly outdoors and thrive in rural areas, but several species have adapted to urban setting and can become a nuisance in homes and commercial buildings.
+In Arizona, there are about 20 different cockroach species.
+Many of these cockroach species live mainly outdoors and thrive in rural areas, but several species have adapted to an urban setting and can become a nuisance in homes and commercial buildings.

 Most cockroach species are nocturnal and prefer darkened areas, so it may be hard to spot an infestation until it is advanced.
 Understanding traits of the common species that infest homes and buildings can be helpful in infestation prevention.